Are There Any Water Taxis in Fiji?

 - 10 Ways to Make the Most of Your Fiji Island-hopping Pass

-That’s it from the guide on how to catch a water taxi in Fiji.
-Check out more transport options around the islands in our Fiji Transport Guide: 16 Best Ways to Get Around Fiji.
+Finally, check out more transport options around the islands in our Fiji Transport Guide: 20 Best Ways to Get Around Fiji.

-Author
+About The Author

-Laura S.
+Laura (Lora) S.

 This article was reviewed and published by Laura, editor in chief and co-founder of Fiji Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Fiji.
 She knows the islands inside-out and loves sharing tips on how best to experience Fiji’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.